Heglig Crisis: Mid-April: Sudanese counter offensive

 South Sudanese forces began reinforcing their positions in Heglig on 13 April, whilst Sudan continued to mobilise its own forces.
 According to the South Sudanese government, the frontlines had remained static during the day.
 Sudanese forces claimed to be advancing on Heglig and that the situation would be dealt with "within hours."
 A spokesman of the Sudanese government said that its army was on the outskirts of Heglig, while South Sudan's government said that it would defend themselves if attacked.
 The Sudanese government spokesman also added that South Sudan failed to control "all of South Kordofan state."
-During Friday prayers on 13 April in Sudan, some sermons were reportedly hostile towards South Sudan, while television broadcasts included allegedly jihadi' and patriotic songs.

-South Sudan's Vice President Reik Machar said a Sudanese attempt to retake Heglig by force was halted 30 km north of the town.
+South Sudan's vice president Reik Machar said a Sudanese attempt to retake Heglig by force was halted 30 km north of the town.
 South Sudan claimed to have destroyed two tanks during the clashes.
 The Sudanese air force, operating two Sukhoi Su-25 jets, reportedly bombed Jau and Panakuach, as well as Heglig once again, killing five civilians.
-On 14 April, South Sudanese forces continued to advance northwards, and repelled a Sudanese counterattack on Kersanah.
+On 14 April, South Sudanese forces continued to advance northwards, and repelled a Sudanese counterattack on Khersana.
 Southern troops moved to close all three roads to Heglig on 14 April.
 It was also reported that most facilities in Heglig had been damaged during the fighting.
-Two MiG-29s from the Sudanese Air Force swooped in low over Bentiu the same day in an attempt to destroy a bridge.
-The bombs narrowly missed their target and ended up killing four civilians and a soldier and wounding five others.
+Two MiG-29s from the Sudanese Air Force attempted to destroy a bridge in Bentiu but missed their target and ended up killing four civilians and a soldier and wounding five others.
 The attack was widely believed to be an attempt to damage South Sudanese supply lines.